LCA, EPD & PEF

 At Ecomatters, we have a long history in the field of Life Cycle Thinking (LCT) and conducting assessments.
 We focus on determining the methodologies that fit your needs best, and can help you with the preparation of product claims and environmental product sheets.

 To ensure LCAs are transparent and comparable, they follow certain standards including the ISO 14040 and ISO 14044.
-We follow these ISO 14040 and ISO 14044 guidelines and are proficient with the various types of assessment software (GaBi & SimaPro).
+Some specific frameworks may set up also more stringent methodological rules for conducting LCAs increasing the consistency even further.
+For example, product environmental footprint (PEF) methodology framework, developed by the European Commission Joint Research Centre, or category rules frameworks within industries.
+We follow ISO 14040 and ISO 14044 guidelines, have wide experience with other frameworks, and are proficient with the various types of assessment software (GaBi & SimaPro).

-The results of an LCA can be extended to include financial information for an Eco Efficiency Analysis (EEA), or serve as a baseline for certifications like Environmental Product Declarations (EPD), Product Environmental Footprints (PEF), and Eco-labelling.
-An LCA can also be used to compare the environmental performance of your product in comparison to competing products.
+The results of an LCA can be extended to include financial information for an Eco Efficiency Analysis (EEA), or serve as a baseline for certifications like Environmental Product Declarations (EPD) and Eco-labelling.
+An LCA can also be used to compare the environmental performance of your product to the performance of competing products.

 We support our clients with: